Moncure, North Carolina: Geography

 According to the United States Census Bureau, the Moncure CDP has a total area of 12.8 km2, of which 12.2 sqkm is land and 0.6 sqkm, or 4.61%, is water.

 The B. Everett Jordan Lake Dam is located just north of Moncure, and the area is home to much of Chatham County's heavy industry, including Shearon Harris Nuclear Power Plant 8 mi to the east, and several plywood and lumber plants.

 Demographics

 Institutions

-Moncure is home to a post office (ZIP code 27559), two convenience stores and an ABC store.
+Moncure is home to a post office (ZIP code 27559), two convenience stores and an ABC store (state-operated store selling alcoholic beverages).
 The Moncure Volunteer Fire Department provides fire protection for the area.
 The department was founded May 4, 1966.
 There are two stations: Station 8 in Moncure at 2389 Old US 1 and Station 14 on Corinth Road at the intersection of Highway 42.
 The Moncure Fire Department Ladies auxiliary is the only active auxiliary in Chatham County.

 Moncure and the nearby town of Pittsboro have an active artistic community.
 The defunct Moncure Museum of Modern Art is located within Moncure.